ztachip/ztachip/README.md

 # ztachip

-**An open-source AI accelerator for edge devices — computer vision and LLM inference on a low-cost FPGA or a custom ASIC**
+**An open-source AI accelerator for edge devices — computer vision and AI inference, including state-of-the-art LLM/VLM models, on a low-cost FPGA or a custom ASIC**

 ztachip is an AI accelerator you can build yourself.
 Attach a camera and a VGA display to an Artix-7 development board, load the image, and it runs real
-workloads: edge detection, optical flow, motion detection and colour conversion, TensorFlow models, and small language models generating text locally, with nothing sent to a server.
+workloads: edge detection, optical flow, motion detection and colour conversion, TensorFlow models, and large vision/language models generating text locally, with nothing sent to a server.

 An FPGA is where you start, not where you have to stop.
 The design is easy to